mlodyzawi/mlodyzawi/README.md

-### Love a minimalistic approach.

-➜ Main fields of research: Python, Big data
+➜ Main fields of research: Python, Big data, DevOps

 ➜ Student of Quantitative Methods in Economics and Information Systems @Warsaw School of Economics